aishwarya-10/random_forest_classification/README.md

 **Test-train split:** The data was split into a 20% test set and a remaining training set. <br/>
 **Calculating class weights:** Class weights were calculated to account for imbalanced training samples. <br/>
 **Hyperparameter tuning:** The model's hyperparameters were adjusted to optimize performance. <br/>
 **Training the model:** The final step involved training the model using the RandomForestClassifier algorithm.
-Random forest shows better classification accuracy in comparison to other machine learning algorithms from the literature study
+Random forest shows better classification accuracy in comparison to other machine learning algorithms from the literature study.

 # How it works...
 ## Dataset Details